Keine-Ahnung/secWebAw/design/Log.md

 - [x] Set HttpOnly und Secure Flags

 ## Password reset
-- [] Build method to reset the password (Check mail + security question + answer, send mail if ok, no mail if not)
+- [ ] Build method to reset the password (Check mail + security question + answer, send mail if ok, no mail if not)
-- [] Add security- question to sign up
+- [ ] Add security- question to sign up
-- [] Build html page to inser tthe mail, captcha, security-question
+- [ ] Build html page to insert the mail, captcha, security-question

 ## Skripte